-NET trams also stop regularly at the new QMC tram stop opposite NUAST on the Toton Line.
+NET trams also stop at the QMC tram stop and Gregory Street which are both located close to NUAST.

 A more detailed map of parking alternatives, public transport and cycle access to NUAST is available on request.

 Tomorrow's Scientists and Engineers MADE IN NUAST